martinpitt/python-dbusmock/README.rst

    methods were called.

-   We then call ``org.freedesktop.DBus.Mock.AddMethod()`` to add a ``Suspend()`` method to our new object.
+   We then call ``org.freedesktop.DBus.Mock.AddMethod()`` to add a ``Suspend()`` method to our new object to the default D-Bus interface.
 This will not do anything (except log its call to stdout).
 It takes no input arguments, returns nothing, and does not run any custom code.

  - ``tearDown()`` stops our mock D-Bus server again.
 We do this so that each test case has a fresh and clean upower instance, but of course you can also